-- 1. Three years of full-time work experience. - 2.
-For the Church Administration emphasis, 12 credits of religion are required, with at least one course in each of the following three areas: Adventist Beliefs, Adventist History or Spirit of Prophecy, and Biblical Studies.
+- 1. Three years of full-time work experience. - For the Church Administration emphasis, 12 credits of religion are required, with at least one course in each of the following three areas: Adventist Beliefs, Adventist History or Spirit of Prophecy, and Biblical Studies.

 - Complete 38 credits of course work as identified in the MSA curriculum below. - 2.
-Maintain a minimum cumulative GPA of 3.00. - 3.
-All students must demonstrate proficiency in Word Processing and Computer Spreadsheets through an examination administered by the Business Department no later than 6 months or 12 credits into the program.
+Maintain a minimum cumulative GPA of 3.00.